Haroenv/ideas/index.md

 * jekyll layout for js/css minifying
 * jekyll layout for autoprefixing
 * emojifier, get a list of words used with emoji, sprice up any text
+* running app that compares with historical olympic data

 All these ideas are free of charge, but I'd appreciate it if you let me know that it became reality.